Ferroin/pysyspower/README.md

  * Reboot
  * Suspend to RAM

-Current support is very rudimentary and lacks proper desktop integration.
+Current support is very rudimentary, requires special setup, and lacks proper desktop integration.
 I hope to eventually have proper support, but it's not a priority for me since I don't use OS X myself.

 I'm about 90% certain that OS X actually does a hybrid sleep when you tell it to suspend.
 It's impossible to be 100% certain though because